Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn.md

 - the **noisy characteristics of engineering data**, and
 - the **nosy characteristics of engineering reviewers** 🙂

-And that is why I love PINNs.
+And that is why I love PINNs and you will too.